Top Ten Starting Hands In Poker

 Simplistic, robotic strategies can lead to a player doing decently (since most players play poorly) but robots miss out on profit the thoughtful players get, and robots present no threat to a genuinely strong player.

-Poker Poker is mostly not about cards, it’s about people.
+Poker is mostly not about cards, it’s about people.
 Memorization of starting hand charts is inviting permanent mediocrity.